When remodeling your kitchen, new cabinets comprise a significant percentage of your budget—30 to 50 percent of the total cost.

 Actual cost estimates from some well-known kitchen cabinet manufacturers may surprise you with the wide range.
-In addition, remember that many factors can further influence cost, such as the style of cabinet, whether they are assembled or not, and whether they are being shipped to the home or are being picked up by the customer.
-These price comparisons assume standard cabinet configurations for a small 10-by-10-foot kitchen.
+In addition, remember that many factors can further influence cost, such as the style of the cabinet, whether they are assembled or not, and whether they are being shipped to the home or are being picked up by the customer.

-From The Cabinet Spot, these unassembled cabinets feature all-wood construction with 5/8-inch-thick A-grade plywood boxes.
-The price of $2,327 includes free shipping and the following cabinets:
+From The RTA Store, these unassembled cabinets feature all-wood construction with 5/8-inch-thick A-grade plywood boxes.
+The lowest price pre-assembled cabinets ($2,900) includes free shipping because shipping is free for orders over $2,500.
+The lowest price for unassembled kitchen cabinets here is about $2,000.

 - 1 base cabinet, 15"